Archery for Beginners: How to Get Started

 There are three main types of arrows: aluminum, carbon, and wood.
 Each has specific qualities and specific uses:

 • Aluminum Arrows.
-These are great for beginners, and they can be used by people who shoot from a recurve bow, as well as by people who shoot from a compound bow.
+These are great for beginners.
+They can be used by people who shoot from a recurve bow, as well as by people who shoot from a compound bow.
 If you go to the range, you’ll probably see a lot of aluminum arrows.

 • Carbon Arrows.
 These are popular with hunters, and are very popular with people who use compounds bows (although you can also use them with a recurve).

 • Wood Arrows.
 The original arrow!
-If you decide to get into traditional archery, you’ll learn to love wooden arrows, and eventually you’ll learn how to make your own.
+If you decide to get into traditional archery, you’ll learn to love wooden arrows and eventually you’ll learn how to make your own.
 That’s pretty cool.
-You can use wooden arrows with a recurve bow, but they’re more delicate than aluminum and carbon, so you shouldn’t use them with a compound bow, because as we mentioned above, compound bows push arrows with incredible force, and wooden arrows can’t always withstand the pressure of a compound bow.
+You can use wooden arrows with a recurve bow.
+They’re more delicate than aluminum and carbon, so you shouldn’t use them with a compound bow.
+As we mentioned above, compound bows push arrows with incredible force and wooden arrows can’t always withstand the pressure of a compound bow.

 • Arrowhead.
 This is the pointy part at the front of an arrow.
 Arrowheads can be different weights (and that’s important; we’ll talk about that in another post) and different shapes, ranging from very blunt to super, super, super sharp.
 As a new archer, you’ll most likely be using “bullet point” arrows, which are come to a sharp—but not extremely sharp—tip.
 You may hear the term “broadhead” from time to time—those are the arrowheads that bowhunters use for game.
 They’re extremely sharp and extremely dangerous, and most archery ranges don’t allow them.